syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/CornerShape-Customization.md

 {% endtabs %}

 >**NOTE**
-Flat type of [`EdgeShape`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~EdgeShape.html) property is available, but feature is not available in UWP platform.
+Flat type shape is not currently available for UWP platform.